Commercial Vehicle Accident Settlements: Everything You Need To Know

 Usually, companies are responsible for their workers’ actions when they get in accidents in a commercial vehicle on company time.
 This means that the company is generally liable when workers are in an accident when carrying out their work duties.

-Also, the driver could be liable if negligence played a role in the big rig accident.
+Also, the driver could be liable if negligence played a role in the commercial vehicle accident.
 Employers can be responsible for the following:

 - Inadequate supervision

 - Not verifying license or certification of the driver

 - Poor hiring practices

 - Not maintaining tractor-trailer

 What happens if the worker drove the company truck for personal reasons and hit you?
 The employer may still be at-fault in this scenario.
 The truck company must use due care when allowing someone to drive the vehicle.

 Suppose the company failed to check the worker’s driving record or should have known he had medical problems that affected his ability to drive.
 In that case, they can be found liable for negligent entrustment.

 Commercial vehicle accident settlements tend to be larger because of the more severe injuries and higher insurance amounts available.
 Below are some actual commercial vehicle accident settlement amounts.

 A commercial vehicle made a left turn in front of a motorcyclist.
 The motorcycle rider was thrown from his bike, onto the road.
 The police were called to the scene and the truck driver was ticketed for an illegal turn.
 The motorcycle driver broke his arm and fractured two ribs.
 His arm required surgery, though his ribs had to heal on their own.
 He had immense pain for several weeks.